Teenager’s body recovered from sea off north coast

 A PSNI spokesman said officers are investigating the circumstances surrounding the incident.
 Photograph: iStock

-A teenager has died after getting into difficulty in the sea, despite his friends’ efforts to save him.
+A teenager has died after getting into difficulty in the sea off the Co.
+Antrim coast despite the efforts of his friends to try and save him.

-The alarm was raised just after 5pm on Tuesday after one of a group of four swimmers got into difficulty close to Dunluce Castle in the Bushmills area of Co Antrim.

-Emergency services, including coastguard teams, the RNLI, rescue helicopter, ambulance service and police, attended the major incident.
+A major incident was declared near Dunluce Castle, in the Bushmills area, just after 5pm on Tuesday.

+Coastguard teams from Coleraine and Ballycastle as well as the Portrush lifeboat, a rescue helicopter from Scotland and the ambulance service were sent to the scene.

-Judith McNeice, from the Maritime and Coastguard Agency, said the swimmer’s friends made “valiant efforts to try and save him”.
+Judith McNiece, from the Maritime and Coastguard Agency, told BBC Radio Ulster that the victim’s friends made “valiant” efforts to try and rescue him.

-“The young man (in his late teens) was pulled from the water to the beach by Portrush Lifeboat but unfortunately, after being treated, he was pronounced deceased,” she told the BBC.

-“Although it was an absolutely beautiful day, the north coast is notorious for having a large swell even in the most benign of weather so there is a risk even on a lovely day like that to people going in and swimming or jumping off rocks.

 “I’m sure it will be extremely upsetting for them but they can take some comfort in the fact that they did everything they could for their friend.”